iLVL-Key/FFXI/addons/Bars/readme.md

    - `vertical_offset` - Adjust the overall Bar vertical position specifically for this job.
 Useful for having different player stat bars visible on different jobs and you want them to be bottom-aligned.
 Positive numbers will move Bars lower, negative numbers will move Bars higher.

 ## Changelog

+Version 3.3
+- Added show_pet_tp option.
+Shows the current TP of your pet.
+- Added option for show_pet_status.
+Functionality was already present but missing the option.
+- Fixed missing Mug + HP drain and Despoil + TP Drain results.

 Version 3.2.1
 - Fixed missing check for "Auto Attack" from NMs to ignore.